sptrakesh/openapi2latex/README.md

 [petstore](https://github.com/SLdragon/example-openapi-spec/blob/main/petstore-official.yaml)
 specifications.
 Note that the petstore sample has a CommonMark table in the information, which the embedded converter does not support.
 This sample was generated using the `cmark` option.
-The `cmark` generated latex table has some issue, and I had to run latex in `nonstopmode` for the PDF to be generated.

 ## Usage
 The generator is written in C++ and has a dependency on the [Boost](https://boost.org/) libraries.